Riverscapes/arcGNAT/docs/Calculate-Threadedness.md

 ---

 The **Calculate Threadedness** tool calculates the degree of threadedness for a stream network.
-Values are calculated per stream segment.
+In this case, "threadedness" is defined as the number of braids that intersect mainstem reaches within the stream network.
+The tool plots intersection nodes, determines the node type, and then calculates the number of nodes for each stream reach feature.
+Three node types are plotted,
+including:

+* braid-to-braid
+* braid-to-mainstem
+* tributary confluences

 ![threadedness_example]({{site.baseurl}}/images/threadedness_example.png)